perrochon/gb/TUTORIAL.md

 * Zoom into your home planet and click on the factory
 * Make 5 pods and 1 cruiser and "Do"
 * Click on each ship in turn and set the pods destination to the other planets in your system.
-You need to select a destination in the dropdown, then click on "Fly To"
+You need to select a destination in the dropdown.
 * Mission Success: Population on all planets.
-Armed ships (i.e. Cruiser) on all planets
+Armed ships (i.e. cruiser) around all planets

 # Mission 2 - Explore another system
+* Zoom out all the way.
+By now, you should see other ships from other races.
+They are not friendly.
-* Make a cruiser and send it to the closest system
+* Make cruisers and send them to the closest system as defense.
+The cruisers will shoot down pods and enemy cruisers if they are in reach.
-* Follow up with a few pods.
+* Follow up with a few pods and start populating another stat system.
+Once you have population on a planet, you can build a factory there and build cruisers locally.

 # God Mode Fun Stuff
-* Click on "Cont".
-This will start automated turns.
-It's like fast-forward until you hit "Cont" again.
+* Click on "Cont(inue)".
+This will start automated turns until you hit "Cont" again.
+It's like fast-forward.
-You can leave it on and switch to the map and see what happens.
-Zoom all the way out to see other races ships exploring.
+You can leave it on and see your planets orbit your star.
+Zoom all the way out to see other races' ships exploring.
 Beware of the beetles.
 * Send cruisers to some of the other systems, or wait for the beetles to arrive.
-The cruisers will shoot down pods (or enemy cruisers) if they are in reach.

 #FAQ

-*Why can't I shoot at ships passing through a star system?
-Ships not entering/leaving a system are either way above or below in the galactic planet.
-It may look like they fly through the system, but they are way above.
+* Why don't my ships shoot at enemy ships passing through a star system?
+It may look like they fly through the system, but they are way above or below in the galactic planet.
 One way to tell if a Pod is in-system is to watch it's trail.
 If it's straight, it may be heading elsewhere.
 If it curves toward a planet then it's in-system.
 Another way to tell is by looking closely at the color.
 Deep space ships are more muted than in-system.

+* What are the circles around some ships?
+An experimental feature shows click targets.
+If it has a circle, you can click it.